[Date changed–posted 1/5/23 (last revised 9/12/06)]

 5. Sick Leave Pool

 a.
-The sick leave pool established for employees of Texas Tech University is intended to provide for the alleviation of the hardship caused to an employee and the employee's family if a catastrophic illness or injury forces the employee to exhaust all leave time earned by that employee and to lose compensation from the state.
-(See OP 70.01 for additional information.)
+The sick leave pool established for employees of Texas Tech University is intended to provide for the alleviation of the hardship caused to an employee and the employee's family if a catastrophic illness or injury forces the employee to exhaust all leave time earned by that employee and to lose compensation from the State.
+(See OP 70.01, Employee Leave, for additional information.)

 b.
 An employee may voluntarily transfer not less than one day or more than three days of accrued sick leave to the sick leave pool per fiscal year.
 Transfers are made on an annual basis.